sightmachine/sightmachine-sdk/docs/entities/cookbook.md

 ```

 ### Get Current Value
 This function gets the current values of the fields passed into it.
-This function can be called using either of the two API calling styles:
+This function can be called using either of the two methods of calling:

-#### Old Style API Call:
+#### Using Positional Arguments
 ```
 cli.get_cookbook_current_value(variables, minutes)
 ```

-#### New Style API Call:
+#### Using Keyword Arguments
 ```
 cli.get_cookbook_current_value(variables=variables, minutes=minutes)
 ```